mirzaghaderi/rtpcr/README.md

 ```

 ## Calculating amplification efficiency
-The following `efficiency` function calculates amplification efficiency of a target and a
+The following `efficiency` function calculates the amplification efficiency of a target and a
-reference gene, and present the related standard curves along with the Slope, Efficiency, and R2 statistics.
+reference gene, and presents the related standard curves along with the Slope, Efficiency, and R2 statistics.
 The function also compares the slopes of the two standard curves.
 For this, a regression line is fitted using the $\Delta C_t$ values.
 If $2^{-\Delta\Delta C_t}$ method is intended, the slope should not exceed 0.2!

 ```r